temporalio/sdk-ruby/README.md

 "Temporal Ruby SDK" is the framework for authoring workflows and activities using the Ruby programming language.

-⚠️ UNDER DEVELOPMENT

-The Ruby SDK is under development.
-There are no compatibility guarantees at this time.

-At this point the SDK only supports the **Temporal Client** capabilities:
+At this point this experimental repository only implements the **Temporal Client** capabilities:

 - Starting a workflow (defined in any other SDK)
 - Interacting with a workflow (cancelling, querying, signalling, etc)